foliea/dotfiles/README.md

 To install every dependency required:

-- For macOS: See the [Darwin script](os/darwin/install.sh).
+- For macOS: See the [macOS script](os/macOS/install.sh).
-- For Ubuntu: See the [Ubuntu script](os/ubuntu/install.sh).
+- For Ubuntu 22.04: See the [Ubuntu script](os/ubuntu/install.sh).
-  *Note: I primarily use macOS, so the Ubuntu script might not be up to date.*

 The `os/arch` scripts were designed to install everything on a minimal Arch Linux CLI installation, including the window manager and applications.
 However, it is now deprecated and may not work as expected.

-    cd os/darwin && make dependencies
+    cd os/macOS && make dependencies

 ## Install

     make

->If you get an error pointing out that a configuration file already exists, please follow the `Reinstall` instructions.
+> If you get an error pointing out that a configuration file
+> already exists, please follow the `Reinstall` instructions.

 ## Post-installation